alibaba-archive/sneaky/README.md

 }
 ```

-deploy all projects defined in configure file
+deploy all projects defined in configuration file
 ```
 $ sneaky deploy
 ```